 Teaching: At the Rhodes College, I teach the introductory course in microeconomics and macroeconomics (ECON 100).
 I will also be teaching an elective in Behavioral and Experimental Economics in Spring 2019.
 Previously, at the University of Washington, I taught undergraduate courses in Intermediate Microeconomics (ECON 300) for 2 years and Introduction to Microeconomics (ECON 200) for 2 years.
-Additionally, I am eager to teach courses in econometrics, labor economics, development economics, gender and family economics in the future.
-See my syllabi, evaluations, and teaching statement for more details.
+Additionally, I am eager to teach courses in econometrics, labor economics, development economics, and gender and family economics in the future.
+Please visit my teaching page for more details.

 Email: email@example.com; Mail: 221 Buckman Hall, Rhodes College, 2000 North Parkway, Memphis, TN 38112.